Pain In the Neck!!

 Mechanical Causes: can have multiple factors

-These are serious spinal pathology and can include but not limited to Spinal Cord lesions, Fractures, Tumors, Spinal infection, Dizziness, and pain related to VBI, unknown non-specific cause.
+These are serious spinal pathology and can include but not limited to Spinal Cord lesions, Fractures, Tumors, Spinal infection, Dizziness, and ache related to VBI, unknown non-specific cause.
 These require further assessment and investigation by a physician or a specialist intervention.

 - Previous history of neck pain